 Size - Twin, Full (Double), Queen or King—electric blankets come in different sizes and shapes.

 Warranty - Electric blankets are expected to last for as long as 5-years.
-Which is why most manufacturers back them with a 5-year warranty while others go as low as 2-years.
+This is why most manufacturers back them with a 5-year warranty while others go as low as 2-years.

 Low-voltage options - Manufacturers of electric blankets produce low-voltage blankets that consume less than 20 volts.
 This is one of the main advantages of an electric blanket over a heater.